IMF Staff Completes 2023 Article IV Mission to Equatorial Guinea

 An International Monetary Fund (IMF) team, led by Mr. Mesmin Koulet-Vickot, visited during September 26-October 5 to hold discussions for the 2023 Article IV consultation.
 At the end of the visit, Mr. Koulet-Vickot issued the following statement:

 “In 2022, economic indicators registered improvements after a long recession.
 Real GDP grew by 3.2 percent on account of both oil and non-oil economic recovery.
 Thanks to high oil prices, both fiscal and current account balances were in substantial surpluses, and part of the oil windfall was saved.
-The non-oil primary fiscal deficit deteriorated somewhat in 2022 relative to 2021, in part reflecting de 7M reconstruction-related expenditures.
+The non-oil primary fiscal deficit deteriorated somewhat in 2022 relative to 2021, in part reflecting de 7M Bata reconstruction-related expenditures.

 “However, the recovery was short-lived, and the medium-term prospects are negatively affected by the projected decline in oil production.